greesyB/copy-AE-items/README.md

 # copy-AE-items
 An attempt to use OC to copy item data from an AE network to be able to restore it, even on a different server (within reason).
 Useful if the numerical item ids changed between servers, but mod sub-ids generally remain the same.

-Some items will fail to copy, mostly items with a lot of NBT data.

-Currently, generated items do not stack with newly created, legitimate items; e.g. OC spawned dirt will not stack with dirt dug from the ground.
-This is probably because I'm stupid and don't understand NBT yet.

 ## Usage

 1. Setup an OC computer with max tier memory and a debug card (only necessary on the item spawning computer)